 What is Grand Theft Auto?

 When you are accused of stealing a vehicle in New Jersey, you will be charged with grand theft.
-It doesn’t matter how the car was taken — either by the car being unattended with the keys in the ignition or if it was broken into the car.
+It doesn’t matter how the car was taken — either by the car being unattended with the keys in the ignition or if it was broken into.
 In order for the prosecution to convict you of the crime, the prosecutor will need to show the following:

 The punishment for this type of crime can vary, depending on your criminal record.
 You can face up to 10 years in prison with fines totaling up to $15,000.
 If this is your first offense, you will be facing a $500 penalty and a suspension of your driver’s license.
 Your second conviction, the penalty increases to $750 and a two-year suspension.
 And for a third conviction, the fine jumps to $1,000 and a 10-year license suspension.
 You may also face other crimes such as burglary or carjacking.